 People who swear by wheatgrass’s benefits say that the chlorophyll in wheatgrass can mysteriously enhance the health of your blood cells.
 Oh yes.
 That makes tons of sense, right?
 Wrong!

-Why do people make such a ridiculous claim?
+So, why would people make such a ridiculous claim?
 Well, structurally chlorophyll is similar to hemoglobin.
 And hemoglobin does perform an important function for your blood.
 It transports oxygen within your bloodstream.
 And chlorophyll is kind of the same in structure but doesn’t transport oxygen.

-How does Chlorophyll work?
+How Does Chlorophyll Work?

 So, even though chlorophyll doesn’t carry oxygen through your bloodstream something that looks like it does.
 So, it’s beneficial by association.
 Because that’s how life works.
 NOT.
 Remember learning about photosynthesis in your grade school biology class?